aneldev/dyna-ts-module-boilerplate/README.md

 Under the `tests` folder you create the tests for your module.

-You can debug both `dev` and `tests` (the last one with some limitations) on browser and node enviroments.

 ## Debug

 Create an demo application under the `dev` folder that uses your module.